Mumbai: Train services disrupted, schools, colleges shut amid heavy rain

 “In order to avoid inconvenience to students, a holiday for the first session is declared for all BMC, Government and Private schools and colleges in the Mumbai [BMC area],” the civic authority said.

-Around 50 flights were cancelled by various airlines due to the heavy rains, The Hindu reported.
+Around 50 flights were cancelled due to the heavy rains, The Hindu reported.

 Local trains were delayed by ten minutes between Matunga Road and Dadar on the Western Railways due to waterlogging on the tracks.
 At least five trains were cancelled, reported the Hindustan Times.

 The India Meteorological Department has predicted heavy to very heavy rainfall in Mumbai on Monday.
-A 4.40 metre high tide in the sea is expected at 1:57 pm, the civic authority said.

 The India Meteorological Department also issued an Observed Flash Flood Threat till 5.30 pm on Monday.